John Culliney

 John L. Culliney is an American biologist, a retired professor of biology and marine biology at Hawaii Pacific University.

-Information
+Background

 Culliney is a graduate of Yale and Duke universities and holds a doctorate in zoology.

 He has taught biology and marine science in Hawai‘i since 1978 and has authored four books on subjects ranging from the North American continental shelf to the horticulture of native Hawaiian plants.
 He lives on the island of Hawaii.